THE OFFICIAL WEBSITE

 now in solo roles, but the performance was quite phenomenal …”

-has been studying in Germany & Switzerland and performing internationally, Guy David Tuneh has been active as a solo performer and chamber musician, his performances including compositions on the double bass, which were not written for this instrument.
+has been studying in Germany & Switzerland and performing internationally.
+Guy D. Tuneh has been active as a solo performer and chamber musician.
+His performances including compositions performed on the double bass, which were not written for this instrument.

-Guy Tuneh's orchestra performances included engagements as a principal bassist with Ensemble Les Dissonances, Ensemble Modern & The West-Eastern Divan Orchestra (Winner of ECHO–Klassik AWARD 2006 & ECHO-Klassik AWARD 2007).
+Guy D. Tuneh's orchestral performances included engagements as a principal bassist with Ensemble Les Dissonances, Ensemble Modern and the West-Eastern Divan Orchestra (Winner of ECHO–Klassik AWARD 2006 and the ECHO-Klassik AWARD 2007).

 The FAZ describes bassist Guy Tuneh for his intense musical involvement and his performances, in which he combines virtuosity and musicality.

-Guy Tuneh participated at festivals such as the
+Guy D. Tuneh participated at festivals such as:

 "Verbier Festival", "Festival di Musica d'Insieme di Sessa Aurunca",